 These products are finished goods marketed and sold directly to the customer by the Company through online and retail channels.
 The Company is responsible for sales, marketing, and distribution.
+When merchandise is shipped to a customer, our performance obligation is met, and revenue is recognized when control passes to the customer.
 These products carry the Company's brand names, which include Medagel, Lumagel Beauty, Kenkoderm and Silly George.

-Medical Devices
+Medical Devices/Other